How to Run A Photography Consultation

 When I tell you I was SO bad at this, I’m not overstating it.
 Starting out in my business, I made every sales and marketing mistake in the book.
 I honestly wondered if I was cut out to do this because the idea of getting on a consultation or explaining my pricing to someone made me feel sick.

-So I want to share a few TIPS for better sales and consultations in your photography business from someone who went from being truly awkward and awful to charging luxury pricing.
+I want to share a few of my best tips for better sales and consultations in your photography business from someone who went from being truly awkward to charging luxury pricing for weddings and potraits.

 If I can learn this, so can you!
 This is just like learning your camera settings.
 You can learn the skills to be a better sales person and feel confident selling as a photographer.